Fire Wardens – Why?

 For example, have you ever been in a shopping centre when the fire alarm goes off?

-Do you know what most people do?
-Nothing!!
+Do you know what most people do in an emergency?
+Nothing!
 They don’t know how to respond or what to do – so they do nothing.
 And when they look around, they notice that most other people are not doing anything either.
-So they continue shopping and ignore the alarm – they don’t realise they could be in danger.
+So, they continue what they’re doing and ignore the alarm – they don’t realise they could be in danger.
 However, they will respond very quickly to the alarm when someone takes control and tells them what to do.
 A Fire Warden.

-One of the key roles of a Fire Warden is to direct staff & others in an emergency, show how and where to safely evacuate, clear the area and account for people.
+One of the key roles of a Fire Warden is to direct staff and others in an emergency, show how and where to safely evacuate, clear the area and account for people.

 Establishing an ECO for your company is generally considered best practice.